-While we on the PT crew love a big release game as much as the next person, there’s something truly special about indie games.
-Every year sees some brilliant entries into the hall of the best indie games on Switch, full of stunning artwork, thoughtful stories, moving characters, and boundary-pushing gameplay.
-Dealing with heavy themes like loss, fear, environmental issues, and identity, these games not only prove that you don’t need a big label attached to you to show your worth, but you can resonate with people from all walks of life, regardless of whether you’re a green-thumbed witch or a possessed lamb.
+There’s something truly special about indie games.
+Every year sees brilliant additions to the Switch and mobile platforms, full of stunning artwork, thoughtful stories, moving characters, and boundary-pushing gameplay.
+These games not only prove that you don’t need a big label attached to you to show your worth whether you’re a green-thumbed witch or a possessed lamb.

 We’ve got a whole host of game recommendations if you’re looking for something new.
 Take a peep at our picks of the best gacha games, games like Minecraft, and free Switch games for affordable fun.